YSC Frequently Asked Questions

 What can I expect the YSC program schedule to look like?

-Morning and daytime: work service shifts average 4-6 hours a day (with a break at lunchtime) and may include shifts in the following areas: Recycling, kitchen, housekeeping, dish room, garden, dining room, and landscaping.
+Morning and daytime: service shifts average 4-6 hours a day (with a break at lunchtime) and may include shifts in the following areas: recycling, kitchen, housekeeping, dish room, garden, dining room, and landscaping.
+YSC members also attend a check-in circle once a week.

-Evening: Dinner, theme discussions, check-in circles, or free time.
+Evening: Dinner, theme discussions, special events, or free time.

 What about staying on after YSC I?
 How would one become a longer term resident of the community?